 - Fact 5 - Features of the area: Ranging from hilly to mountainous and the Allegheny plateau, in the west that covers two-thirds of the state

-- Fact 6 - The Native Americans of West Virginia included tribes such as the Cherokee, Iroquois, Manahoac, Meherrin, Monacan, Nottaway, Occaneechi, Tutelo, Saponi and Shawnee
+- Fact 6 - The Indians of West Virginia included tribes such as the Cherokee, Iroquois, Manahoac, Meherrin, Monacan, Nottaway, Occaneechi, Tutelo, Saponi and Shawnee

 - Fact 7 - The Cherokee tribe of Indians were one of the "Five Civilized Tribes", because they had assimilated cultural and customs of the white settlers and colonists.
 The Cherokee refer to themselves as the "Principal People".
 The "Five Civilized Tribes" were the Cherokee, Chickasaw,

 Choctaw, Creek, and Seminole